ShiftLeftSecurity/sast-scan/README.md

 - Wipro
 - NCI Agency

 Send us a PR for including your organization name here.
-You can also show your support for scan by using the hashtags #shiftleft #scan on social media.
+You can also show your support for scan by using the hashtags #slscan on social media.